josdem/hugo/content/techtalk/spring/spring_boot_oauth2.md

 }
 ```

-We need to create some configuration file, in your computer's home directory: ${home}, create a directory called: .oauth2 then inside create a file called application-development.yml with this content:
+We need to create a configuration file, in this case we are going to use a yaml.
+In your computer's home directory: ${home}, please create a directory called: `.oauth2` then inside create a file called `application-development.yml` with this content:

 ```yml
 security: